MarcoLizza/mode13h.dev/_posts/20yy-mm-dd-tofu-engine-X.md

 Personally, while the final effect rotating of the technique is intriguing is mostly think it is really wasteful.
 The paint process just renders layers that are continuously overdrawn.
 Also animation support is a bit of a hassle and authoring as well is very tedious.
 Apart the aforementioned tools, [MagicaVoxel]() is easy enough to be a valid choise.

-> I think the technique is not that bad as it was the pre-rendered 3D sprites during the '90s (the lack of alpha trasparency made them cringe) but it just can't stand the comparison with hand-drawing sprites.
+> I think the technique is not that bad as it was the pre-rendered 3D sprites during the '90s (the lack of alpha transparency made them cringe) but it just can't stand the comparison with hand-drawing sprites.

 That been said, *sprite-stacking* can be the chance for me to implement a clone of one the games I loved as a kid: Atari's [Super Sprint]().
 That game was awesome.
 Some years later, on the Amiga, SkidMarks has been probably the best game on the genre.
 Coding a simple single-screen inspired game should be fun and the occasion to add what is missing to the engine.
-No scrolling, for the moment, since I would equire some changes in the engine (e.g. the support for an offscreen canvas).
+No scrolling, for the moment, since I would require some changes in the engine (e.g. the support for an offscreen canvas).

 Added Vecto2D class, addedd RigidBody class.
 Should add some other internal ready-to-use classes?